bytebeamio/uplink-android/README.md

 The client sdk can be used by app developers to communicate with the uplink service.
 It handles all the low level messaging details and provides a simple high level interface for the app developers.
-The configurator app must be installed on the device before the client sdk can be used.
+The configurator app must be installed on the device before the client sdk can be used, otherwise an exception will be throws during initialization.
+There is also an `boolean Uplink::configuratorAvailable(Context)` method.

 #### API